 Jacob Bromwell® proudly donates several original pieces of machinery and equipment to a permanent exhibit at the Indiana State Museum in Indianapolis, IN.
 Historical Bromwell products can also be found at a number of museums across the country, including The Rossen House in Phoenix, AZ.

-In an age when businesses live or die by the next new thing, Jacob Bromwell® has thrived by making the same products the same way for almost 200 years.
+Jacob Bromwell® proudly celebrates its 200th anniversary!
 We are proud to serve a customer base that includes homesteaders and environmentalists, hunters, fishers, cabin dwellers, the "chronically nostalgic", and even Hollywood celebrities and set designers.
-It falls to but a few companies to celebrate nearly two centuries of business.
+It falls to but a few companies to celebrate two centuries of business.
 What might the next century bring?